RibbonCommunications/webrtc-anonymous-android-sdk/tutorials/MobileSDK Anonymous Android User Guide.md

 ### Supported call end reasons

-When an endCall notification is received from SPiDR/Kandy Link, the Anonymous Call SDK forwards the status code (statusCode) and status reason (reason) to the application layer, informing the user why the call has ended.
+When an endCall notification is received from WebRTC GW, the Anonymous Call SDK forwards the status code (statusCode) and status reason (reason) to the application layer, informing the user why the call has ended.

 Anonymous Call SDK-specific status codes and reasons sent to the application layer include: